-EWN Entsorgungswerk für Nuklearanlagen GmbH (EWN) has been dismantling the former nuclear power plants at Greifswald/Lubmin in Mecklenburg-West Pomerania and Rheinsberg in Brandenburg since 1995.
+Since 1995, EWN Entsorgungswerk für Nuklearanlagen GmbH (EWN) is responsible for the dismantling of the former nuclear power plants at Greifswald/Lubmin in Mecklenburg-West Pomerania and Rheinsberg in Brandenburg.

 In addition to dismantling activities, EWN’s main tasks include the disposal and temporary storage of the spent fuel elements and radioactive residues/waste.
 In addition, EWN organises final storage and the associated delivery management of radioactive waste for public waste disposal bodies.

 These tasks are described in more detail on the individual project pages.

 Greifswald/Lubmin: Company head, dismantling of Greifswald/Lubmin Nuclear Power Plant, Operation of disposal facilities and the Interim Storage Facility North

 Karlsruhe: KONRAD coordination office

 EWN GmbH was renamed in February 2017.
 The former Energiewerke Nord GmbH’s area of business had long ceased to be in the field of energy.
 Our new name reflects our actual task, which is the dismantling of nuclear plants.